Not a substitute for professional veterinary help.

 Preventing your dog from eating chocolate

-The easiest way to prevent your pup from ingesting something he shouldn’t is to view your home, garden, and even the pavement or dog park through his eyes.
+The easiest way to prevent your pup from ingesting something he shouldn’t is to view your home, yard, and even the sidewalk or dog park through his eyes.
 Dog-proof like you would toddler-proof: keep cleaning fluids and medications in high cabinets, make sure toys can’t be swallowed or chewed into pieces small enough to swallow.

 Keep houseplants on tall tables, out of your dog’s reach.
 Make sure all of the trash cans and recycling bins in the house have locking lids.